bico-media/b-inject/README.md

 > - The text `{{B:\\TX}}` will be replaced with the text `{{B://TX}}` in the final content presented to a client

-See [banlebars.bico.media/v1](//bandlebars.bico.media/v1-plus) for more information.
+See [bandlebars.bico.media/v1-plus](//bandlebars.bico.media/v1-plus) for more information.

-**Please help shape the actual protocol description of v1+ here: https://github.com/bico-media/bandlebars/pull/4**

 ### B://andlebar v2